Mard Ko Dard Nahi Hota

 Mard Ko Dard Nahi Hota ([məɾd̪ koː d̪əɾd̪ nəɦiː ɦoːt̪aː]), released internationally as The Man Who Feels No Pain, is a 2018 Indian Hindi-language action comedy film written and directed by Vasan Bala and produced by Ronnie Screwvala under his banner RSVP Movies.
-The film stars debutant Abhimanyu Dassani, Radhika Madan, Gulshan Devaiah, Mahesh Manjrekar and Jimit Trivedi.
+The film stars Abhimanyu Dassani in his acting debut, alongside Radhika Madan, Gulshan Devaiah, Mahesh Manjrekar and Jimit Trivedi.
+In the film, a young man, who has a rare condition called congenital analgesia, strikes out on a quest to vanquish his foes.

 The film premiered in the Midnight Madness section of the 2018 Toronto International Film Festival, where it won the People's Choice Award: Midnight Madness.
 The film was also screened at the 2018 MAMI Film Festival where it received standing ovation.

-The film's story follows a young man who has a rare condition called Congenital insensitivity to pain and strikes out on a quest to vanquish his foes.
-Bhagyashree's son Abhimanyu Dassani made his acting debut with the film.
-The film was released in theatres on 21 March 2019 and received positive reviews from critics.
+Mard Ko Dard Nahi Hota was released on 21 March 2019 and received positive reviews from critics.

 Plot

-Surya is diagnosed with a rare disorder named Congential insensitivity to pain (CIP) and is tended to by the odd-couple combination of his father and his mischievous paternal grandfather Ajoba after his mother was killed by chain snatchers when the family was returning home after having Surya as she fell off the bike and died instantly though Surya is not seen crying in pain.
-The school life is difficult for a boy who doesn't feel pain and is picked on by bullies and Surya finds an unlikely ally in his neighbour, Supri.
+Surya is diagnosed with a rare disorder named congenital analgesia, in which the person feels no physical pain.
+He is raised by the odd combination of his father and his mischievous maternal grandfather, Ajoba, after the death of his mother.
+She was killed by chain snatchers while returning home after having Surya.
+The film flashes back to show that she fell off the bike and died instantly, though Surya is seen not crying in pain as a baby.
+School life is difficult for Surya as a boy who can't feel pain.
+He gets bullied by everyone, but finds an unlikely ally in his neighbor named Supri.

 At home, Surya learns to tend to his own wounds and binges on a whole host of martial arts films on VHS tapes thanks to his grandfather's unique tutelage.
 The only tape that mesmerises Surya is 100-man karate kumite fought by a mysterious one-legged man called Karate Mani.
 Surya's foray into vigilantism is to come to the aid of Supri against her abusive father, but that event leads to the family being evicted from the building they lived in, and Surya and Supri are estranged as children.
-They go their separate ways, each one finding purpose and mentorship in unusual circumstances.
+They go their separate ways with each one finding purpose and mentorship in unusual circumstances.